Book a Free Consultation

 Alternatives Worth Considering

 The good news is that there are beautiful alternatives that give you the light, the drama, and the curb appeal you want without the tradeoffs, regardless of your site conditions.Sidelights are my first suggestion.
 Flanking your door with narrow glass panels on one or both sides gives you natural light in the entry without compromising the door itself.
 You get the bright, welcoming look of a glass entry with a solid door at the center.
 The sidelights can be frosted, reeded, or textured so you get light diffusion without visibility from the street.Transom windows above the door are another excellent option.
 They let in daylight at a high angle, which means less direct heat gain and virtually no privacy concerns.
 Combined with a striking solid door, a well-designed transom can give your entry more presence than most glass doors achieve.Finally, do not underestimate what a bold paint color, exceptional hardware, or architectural detailing can do for a solid door.
 Some of the most memorable front entries I have designed have no glass at all.
 The best entries create a sense of arrival through proportion, material, and detail, not transparency.
-If you are working with us on a full-service interior design project in the Phoenix area, your entry is always a conversation we have early in the process.
+If you are working with us at Living with Lolo, Scottsdale's interior design firm, on a full-service project in the Phoenix area, your entry is always a conversation we have early in the process.

 Frequently Asked Questions